Gerard Whateley

 Since January 2018, he has been chief sports caller and host of the Whateley program on the sports radio station SEN1116.
 He is also co-host of Fox Footy's AFL 360 and an occasional sports columnist for the Herald Sun newspaper.

 Whateley's sport broadcasting career has included calling major Australian and international events, including 21 AFL Grand Finals, International Cricket both in Australia and abroad, the Melbourne Cup and both swimming (London and Rio) and athletics (Paris) at the Summer Olympics.
-Whateley travelled to Royal Ascot in 2012 to call Australia's racehorse Black Caviar win the Diamond Jubilee Stakes and wrote a book on the horse's career.
+Whateley traveled to Royal Ascot in 2012 to call Australia's racehorse Black Caviar win the Diamond Jubilee Stakes and wrote a book on the horse's career.
 He is the first and only Australian to call the Super Bowl play-by-play, a broadcast he has delivered since Super Bowl LII in Minnesota.

 Biography from the Wikipedia article Gerard Whateley.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.